CANTERBURY DISTRICT

 **HISTORY**

-In 1638, it was purchased by Arnold Braemes, a Dutchman who served as the first manager of the Dover Harbour Board.
-Braemes was a contemporary of Samuel Pepys and accompanied him during the Restoration of Charles II in 1660.
-However, he was captured at the Battle of Naseby while tending to the wounds of his mortally wounded son.
-He later escaped to Holland and joined Charles II in exile.
+In 1638, Arnold Braemes, a Dutchman and the first manager of the Dover Harbour Board, purchased the manor.
+As a contemporary of Samuel Pepys, Braemes accompanied him during the Restoration of Charles II in 1660.
+During this tumultuous era, Braemes was captured at the Battle of Naseby while tending his mortally wounded son, managed to escape to Holland, and later joined Charles II in exile.

-Queen's guitarist Brian May expressed interest in purchasing the house when it was on the market, but ultimately, the owner's son moved in.
-Several years later, it was opened as a hotel and an over-30s nightclub.
+Years later, Queen guitarist Brian May expressed interest in purchasing the house while it was on the market, but the owner's son moved in instead.
+Subsequently, the manor transitioned to new uses, opening as a hotel and an over-30s nightclub.

-In February 2018, it was sold and renamed 'The Pig Hotel.'
-Significant renovations were made, including the addition of a linked coach house featuring ten bedrooms and seven 'hop pickers' huts made from reclaimed materials sourced from an island within the grounds.
-Plans were also made to restore the gatehouse, which will provide two extra bedrooms.
-With the refurbishment of the seven newly added bedrooms in the main house, the total number of rooms will rise to 26.
-The potting sheds have been transformed into a treatment centre, offering guests a chance to enjoy revitalizing treatments in a tranquil setting.
+In February 2018, the manor was sold and renamed 'The Pig Hotel'.
+Under Home Grown Hotels new ownership,with CEO Robin Hutson,significant renovations followed with Judy Hutson responsible for the style.
+This included a linked coach house with ten bedrooms and seven 'hop pickers' huts made from reclaimed materials sourced from an island in the grounds.
+Plans were also set to restore the gatehouse and add two more bedrooms.
+With the refurbishment of the main house's seven newly added bedrooms, the total would rise to 26.
+Meanwhile, potting sheds were converted into a tranquil treatment centre for guest rejuvenation.

 **PARANORMAL ACTIVITY**